Google maps gaffe shows a Bengaluru railway station name in Tamil

 However, Google Maps users found that a Krantivira Sangolli Rayanna railway station name was showing in Tamil language rather than in Kannada.

 Avid users also posted regarding the same on Twitter.
-While some suggests there is an error, some others say that the name 'Krantivira Sangolli Rayanna railway station' is written in Kannada but has been marked in the wrong location.
+While some suggest there is an error, some others say that the name 'Krantivira Sangolli Rayanna railway station' is written in Kannada but has been marked in the wrong location.

 @tv9kannada @publictvnews @KannadaGrahaka @governmentofkar Our " Krantivira Sangolli Rayanna railway " station, we can only see in ENGLISH n TAMIL, we are in KARNATAKA n we @Kannadigas want to see in Kannada as well " ಕ್ರಾಂತಿವಿರ ಸಂಗೊಳ್ಳಿ ರಾಯಣ್ಣ ರೈಲು ನಿಲ್ದಾಣ " 👍 pic.twitter.com/XoOgEcOOub— Raghu (@RaghuTP) September 23, 2019